Leonard I. Garth: Notable case

 Garth wrote the opinion in Sullivan v.
 Barnett, 139 F.3d 158 (3d Cir.
 1998).
 This decision was reversed by the United States Supreme Court in American Manufacturers Mutual Insurance Company v.
 Sullivan, 526 U.S. 40 (1999).

 Notable clerks

 Supreme Court Justice Samuel Alito clerked for Garth from 1976 to 1977 in his first job out of law school.
-Law professors who clerked for Judge Garth include former Co-Dean Ronald Chen of Rutgers Law School, Orin Kerr of USC Gould School of Law, Norman I. Silber of Hofstra Law School (and Research Scholar at Yale Law School), and Louis Virelli of Stetson Law School.
+Law professors who clerked for Judge Garth include former Co-Dean Ronald Chen of Rutgers Law School, Orin Kerr of USC Gould School of Law, Norman I. Silber of Hofstra Law School (and Research Scholar at Yale Law School), Louis Virelli of Stetson Law School, and Benjamin Levin of Washington University School of Law.
 Harvey Rishikof is Professor of Law and National Security Studies at the National War College and previously the Dean of Roger Williams University School of Law.

 Personal life

 In 1942, he married Sarah Kaufman, and they had a daughter.